Extending Partial Representations of Proper and Unit Interval Graphs: Notation, Preliminaries and Structure

 \heading{(Un)located Components.} Unlike the recognition problem, \ext\ cannot generally be solved independently for connected components.
 A connected component $C$ of~$G$ is \emph{located} if it contains at least one pre-drawn interval and \emph{unlocated} if it contains no pre-drawn interval.

 Let $\calR$ be any interval representation.
-Then for each component $C$ is $\bigcup_{u\in C} R_u$ a connected segment of the real line and for different components we get disjoint segments.
-These segments are ordered from left to right which gives a linear ordering $\blt$ of the components.
+Then for each component $C$, the union $\bigcup_{u\in C} R_u$ is a connected segment of the real line, and for different components we get disjoint segments.
+These segments are ordered from left to right, which gives a linear ordering $\blt$ of the components.
+So we have $c$ components ordered $C_1 \blt \cdots \blt C_c$.

+\heading{Structure.} The main goal of this paper is to establish Theorem~\ref{thm:quadratic_brep} and to apply it to solve $\ext(\uint)$.
+Since this paper contains several other results, the structure might not be completely clear.
+Now, we try to sketch the story of this paper.

+In Section~\ref{sec:proper_interval_graphs}, we describe a key structural lemma of Deng et al.~\cite{deng}.
+Using this lemma, we give a simple characterization of extendible instances of $\ext(\pint)$, which yields the linear-time algorithm of Theorem~\ref{thm:pint}.
+Also, the reader gets more familiar with the basic difficulties we need to deal with in the case of unit interval graphs.

+In Section~\ref{sec:bounded_representations}, we show two results for the \brep\ problem.
+First, we give a polynomial bound on the required resolution of the drawing.
+So there exists a value $\eps$, which is polynomial in the size of the input, such that there exists a representation where, for every $v_i$, the positions $\ell_i$ and $r_i$ belong to the $\eps$-grid $\{k\eps : k \in \mathbb Z\}$.
+Using this, the required representation can be constructed in this $\eps$-grid.
+Also, we show that the \brep\ problem is in general \cNP-complete, which proves Theorem~\ref{thm:brep_npc}.

+Section~\ref{sec:prescribed_brep} is the main section of this paper and it deals with the \brep\ problem with a prescribed ordering $\blt$ of the components.
+First, we describe an LP-based algorithm for solving this problem that solves $2c$ linear programs.
+Then we derive some structural results concerning the partially ordered set $\rset$ of all $\eps$-grid unit interval representations.
+Using this structure, we conclude the section with a fast combinatorial algorithm for the above linear programs, solving the \brep\ problem in time $\O(n^2+nD(r))$.

+In Section~\ref{sec:unit_interval_graphs}, we show using the main theorem that $\ext(\uint)$ can be solved in time $\O(n^2+nD(r))$.
+In Conclusions, we deal with the related problem of simultaneous representations and give some open problems.